DongkiKim95/DongkiKim95.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year M.S. student at KAIST in [Machine Learning and Artificial Intelligence (MLAI) Lab](https://www.mlai-kaist.com/), under [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
+I am a fisrt year PhD student at KAIST in [Machine Learning and Artificial Intelligence (MLAI) Lab](https://www.mlai-kaist.com/), under [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).

 My research interest is mainly on developing deep learning models for understanding graph-structured data and generating graph topology and geometry.
 I have been working on representation learning and generative model for graph with the application in the molecular graph.
 Here is my [CV](https://DongkiKim95.github.io/files/CV.pdf).